Elias Hadaya: International career

 Hadaya is a Syria international.
-During March 2024, he was first called up to the Syria national football team for 2026 FIFA World Cup qualification.
+During March 2024, he was first called up to the Syria national team for the 2026 FIFA World Cup qualification matches.

 Personal life

-Hadaya was born on 31 August 1998 in As-Suwayda, Syria.
+Hadaya was born on 31 August 1998 in Stockholm, Sweden.
 A native of Märsta, Sweden, he is of Syrian descent through his parents.
 During the autumn of 2020, he started studying physical education at Nord University in Norway.